bioinfo-arctic/FSK2053/Spring_2026/Practical_Reference_database.md

 conda activate crabs
 # MADS TEST THIS WORKS

+# Path to Shripathi's Azure database

+/home/adminfsk2053/database_new_2025

+# Path to Shripathi's Azure database

 The goal of this exercise is to make you aware of the many factors that must be considered when creating and relying on reference databases.
 I encourage you to apply your best critical thinking skills throughout this exercise.

 This exercise is split into two components; the pre-curation and the post-curation.